This post may contain affiliate links. Please see my full disclosure for details.

 - Sugar sweetens apple strudel balancing the tartness of apples.

-- In the meanwhile, sugar caramelizes during baking to thicken up the filling and to form a golden-brown flaky crust.
+- In the meantime, sugar caramelizes during baking to thicken up the filling and to form a golden-brown flaky crust.

-- At last, sugar reduces water activities helping inhibit the growth of microorganisms and extending the shelf life of the dessert.
+- Lastly, sugar reduces water activity helping inhibit the growth of microorganisms and extending the shelf life of the dessert.

 -